kuiperzone/Publish-AppImage/README.md

 Use the `APP_VERSION` parameter in the .conf file to specify your application version, i.e. "1.2.3.0".

-This will call `dotnet publish` with the `-p:Version` option (overriding any version value in your project files) and sets the `VERSION` environment variable for use b appimagetool.
+This will call `dotnet publish` with the `-p:Version` option (overriding any version value in your project files) and sets the `VERSION` environment variable for use by appimagetool.
 In the .conf file, you may optionally version the output package filename with `PKG_VERSION_FLAG`.

 Alternatively, leave `APP_VERSION` unset to prefer application version information already provided in your project.